rawnly/gist.nvim/README.md

     })
 ```

-By default `gh_cmd` is set to the default `gh` command.
-However, there may be
-cases where you want to override this with your custom wrapper.
-Users of the
+For GitHub, the `cmd` defaults to `gh`.
+You may want to override this with a custom wrapper, e.g., for 1Password users: `op plugin run -- gh`.

-1Password op plugin will likely want to point to the wrapper command.
-(example: `op plugin run -- gh`)
+For GitLab, `cmd` defaults to `glab`.

+For Termbin, no command is needed as it uses direct HTTP.

 ### Multiplexer Support